databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 Now that we have learned about the individual components of the GraphX API, we are ready to put them together to build a real analytics pipeline.
-In this section, we will start with raw text data, use Spark operators to clean the data and extract structure, use GraphX operators to analyze the structure, and then use Spark operators to save the results, all from the Spark shell.
+In this section, we will start with raw text data, use Spark operators to clean the data and extract structure, use GraphX operators to analyze the structure, and then use Spark operators to examine the output of the graph analysis, all from the Spark shell.

 If you don't already have the Spark shell open, start it now and import the `org.apache.spark.graphx` package.